Alert Source Discuss

 ERC-6551 aims to bind smart accounts to tokens, allowing its registry to deploy accounts owned by a specific tokenID.
 The issue we attempt to address with this new proposal is that ERC-6551 explicitly requires any contract deployed via the ERC6551Registry to implement IERC6551Account and IERC6551Execute, i.e., it must be an account.
 This requirement is underscored by the choices for the names of functions and events in the interface.
 Additionally, ERC-6551 specifies that the ERC6551Registry smart contract is deployed as a singleton at a specific address on any chain.
 Due to this centralization of services, projects building on it are prone to consider any contract deployed via that registry that is not an account as spam or invalid.

 With this new ERC, we propose a more generic registry that uses generic function/event names to allow the deployment of any kind of contract that makes sense when associated with an NFT, so that the contract is under the full control of the NFT’s owner.
-Since one of this proposal’s goals is flexibility, there is no expectation for an ERC7656Registry contract to be deployed as a singleton, allowing any project to adjust it to their needs.
-Consequently, we require that any registry explicitly supports the IERC7656Registry interface.
+In comparison with ERC-6551, since one of this proposal’s goals is flexibility, there is no expectation for an ERC7656Registry contract to be deployed as a singleton, allowing any project to adjust it to their needs; consequently, we require that any registry explicitly supports the IERC7656Registry interface.

-The expansion of the registry’s capabilities to manage contracts beyond accounts provides several advantages:
+The expansion of the registry’s capabilities to manage contracts implementing any kind of service beyond accounts provides several advantages:

 • Flexibility: Developers can allow NFTs to interact with a broader range of linked contracts, unlocking new use cases and functionalities (lending systems, vested asset distribution, fractional ownership, identity, etc.)